brimdata/zed/docs/language/search-syntax.md

 Wrapping in quotes is particularly handy when you're looking for long, specific strings that may have several special characters in them.
 For example, let's say we're looking for information on the Union Hill Elementary district.
-Entered without quotes, we end up matching way more records than we intended since each space character between words is treated as a [boolean `and`](#and).
+Entered without quotes, we end up matching far more records than we intended since each space character between words is treated as a [Boolean `and`](#and).

 #### Example:
 ```mdtest-command dir=testdata/edu